sheepla/go-urlbuilder/README.md

 <div align="center">

-# 🔗 urlbuilder
+# 🔗 go-urlbuilder

 </div>

-**urlbuilder** urlbuilder is a Go module based on `net/url` standard module, aimed at safely constructing URL strings with a concise syntax.
+**go-urlbuilder** is a Go module based on `net/url` standard module, aimed at safely constructing URL strings with a concise syntax.

 ## Why?